HOW TO MAKE DELICIOUS ALMOND MILK AT HOME

 Making nut milk sounds tricky but in fact it’s incredibly simple.
 With a Luvele blender in your kitchen, the hands-on time is about 15 minutes; even less with practice.

 Nut milk can be made from any nut you fancy.
 Experiment.
 I tend to stick to almonds because they are readily available, are incredibly nutritious, affordable to buy organic (which is a big plus) and a rich source of prebiotic.
-(Food for your good gut bacteria, that is).
-You can read about my love for almonds and particularly their skin here.
+Food for your good gut bacteria, that is.

 THE BEST NUTS ARE RAW NUTS